ben-clifton/jenkins-ansible-aci/README.md

 # Jenkins-ansible-aci
 This is an ongoing project to provide another way to interact with Cisco's ACI.

-The idea is to provide a pre-configured jenkins server to which API calls can be made to push policies to ACI.
+The idea is to provide a pre-configured jenkins server to which API calls can be made to push policies to ACI, or jenkins build jobs initiated from the Jenkins GUI.

+In production, it is good practice to have jenkins executing build jobs on slave machines rather than on the same host that Jenkins is running on.
+If the volume of requests is expected to be high, this setup may struggle so it would be advisable to expand into dedicated ansible slaves.

 This project is based off the [jenkins/jenkins image on dockerhub](https://hub.docker.com/r/jenkins/jenkins/).